pontus-vision/DynamoDb-LevelDown/README.md

 ## Table & Bucket Creation ##

-If the table doesn't exist, DynamoDBDOWN will try to create a table.
+If the table doesn't exist, AWSDOWN will try to create a table.
 You can specify the read/write throughput.
 If not specified, it will default to `1/1`.
 If the table already exists, the specified throughput will have no effect.
 Throughput can be changed for tables that already exist by using the DynamoDB API or the AWS Console.

-DynamoDBDOWN will also attempt to create an S3 bucket if it doesn't already exist.
+AWSDOWN will also attempt to create an S3 bucket if it doesn't already exist.

 See [LevelUP options](https://github.com/level/levelup#options) for more information.